Batman Beyond: Return of the Joker (video game): Difficulty and combat

+Presentation

 Graphics of the 3D console releases were compared to a student's first-year college project, a B-movie, a Super Nintendo Entertainment System game, a title's alpha version, and a game produced by one user of a Yaroze.
 The character models, animations, backgrounds, textures, and environments were noted as lacking in detail and polygons.
 The Judge was disappointed its perceived "silly shadows, flat shading, and low poly models" did not catch up to advancements in texture mapping and lighting.
 Even a favorable review from Super Game Power acknowledged the visuals' simplicity, such as the lack of animation and variation in the appearances of enemies and environments.
 Kodomo and Liu opined it failed to capture the show's unique art style.
 Liu was especially insulted by the playable character's hit animation, where "a fully equipped destroyer of crime" gets knocked down "like an inflatable 'punch-em' clown".
 Perry also criticized the poor shading and categorized the character animations as "robotic, clunky, awkward", and "unconvincing".
 The music and sound were also met with criticism, specifically towards its lack of sound effects, absence of the film's voice acting, and uninspired ear-piercing rock music that constantly loops a "screeching" guitar line.

 The Game Boy Color version's visuals garnered a mixed response.
 Nix found them "serviceable" but "limited" and "sickly choppy", especially when multiple sprites were on screen.
 His praises were targeted at Batman's "sharp and fierce" sprite and the animations where he lets out his wings, while a major negative was set on the expressionless, "blocky and corny" enemies.
 Reviews were more positive towards the cutscenes.
 Maddrell wrote the Nintendo 64's cutscenes looked and felt to him like an episode of the television series.
 Critics of the Game Boy version, released only weeks before the film, were excited by the plot provided by the cutscenes, such as Marc Nix of IGN, who enjoyed the plot twists, "sharp dialog" and was fascinated by the mystery surrounding the Joker.
 However, the cutscenes were still the subject of criticism from reviewers that found them "primitive", laughably bad, amateur-looking, and filled with inaccuracies to the source material.
-Perry particularly went after the Playstation version for choosing to use stills instead of actual video footage for cutscenes.
+Perry particularly went after the PlayStation version for choosing to use stills instead of actual video footage for cutscenes.